Tractable Uncertainty for Structure Learning: Tractable Representations for Bayesian Structure Learning

 \begin{restatable}{proposition}{propOSPNacyc} Let $q_\spnweight$ be an OrderSPN.
 Then, for all pairs $(\order, G)$ in the support of an OrderSPN, it holds that $G \models \order$. \end{restatable}

 By design, (regular) OrderSPNs satisfy the standard SPN properties that make then an efficient representation for inference, which we show in the following Proposition.
-In the following sections, we utilize these properties for query computation, as well as for learning the parameters of the SPN.
+In the following sections, we use these properties for query computation, as well as for learning the SPN parameters.

 \begin{restatable}{proposition}{propOSPNcdd} Any OrderSPN is complete and decomposable, and regular OrderSPNs are additionally deterministic. \end{restatable}